 The AMC Gremlin’s looks and bargain-basement engineering have often been derided, but we think its real problem was simply that it came to market two or three years too late.
 If it had appeared in 1967 or 1968, it would’ve been an interesting counterpart to the Javelin and AMX, more firmly establishing a new, younger image for AMC.
 If the Gremlin had had immediate V8 availability, perhaps with the Javelin/AMX’s new 280 hp (209 kW) 343 cu. in.
 (5,624 cc) engine, it would also have been a formidable competitor for the Plymouth Road Runner in the budget muscle sweepstakes.
 By the standards of 1967, the Gremlin’s fuel economy was respectable enough and buyers would have appreciated its performance.
 By 1970, though, the performance market was dying on the vine and buyers were starting to demand greater fuel economy and utility from their small cars.

 What the Gremlin never would have done in any case was seriously compete with the Beetle.
 For all the domestic industry’s fear of the Volkswagen, none of the U.S. automakers really understood why people were buying them.
-It wasn’t that the Beetle was a particularly good car — for all of VW’s continual evolution, it was hopelessly obsolete, and its performance was abysmal.
-The excellent assembly quality and strong dealer service certainly helped, but the main reason people bought Volkswagens was not what they were, but what they were not.
-VWs were not real cars by Detroit standards.
-The Beetle was impossible to really take seriously; in the parlance of the day, it was a put-on.
-Buying a VW was a minor act of protest, a thumbing of the nose at the whole Alfred P. Sloan automotive class system.
-It was about being different.
+It wasn’t that the Beetle was a particularly good car — even in Super Beetle form, it was hopelessly outdated and its packaging and objective performance were abysmal.
+The excellent assembly quality, strong resale value, and conscientious dealer service were undeniable virtues, but the main reason so many Americans of the sixties and seventies bought Volkswagens was not what they were, but what they were not.

-Special note: The blue Gremlin X pictured here (and the matching Pacer we’ll see in part two) is owned by Charlie and Debbie from the Northeast (Gremmie on Flickr), who’ve been kind enough to let us use their photos.
+Special note: The blue Gremlin X pictured here (and the matching Pacer we’ll see in part two) is owned by Charlie and Debbie from the Northeast (‘Gremmie‘), who’ve been kind enough to let us use their photos.
 We’ll talk more about these specific cars in our next installment.

 NOTES ON SOURCES